Fusion-Lightguns/Fusion-Phaser/README.md

           If you wanna donate $$.
 ATM I dont have anything setup to accept monetary donations.

      - Why though?
-Thiers alread lightguns out thier.
+Thiers already lightguns out thier.

-          I dont like the limit of buttons and attachments on current choices.
+          I dont like the limit of buttons, attachments and designs on current choices.